Ryu Seong-hie: The Front Line

-After previously collaborating on the melodrama Late Autumn, Ryu Seong-hui and Cinematographer Kim Woo-hyung joined forces again for Jang Hoon's war film The Front Line.
-This marked Ryu Seong-hui's first collaboration with Director Jang.
-Also known as "Battle of Highlands," the film is set during the 1953 ceasefire of the Korean War and explores lesser-known aspects of the conflict.
-It tells the simple yet impactful story of Aerok Hill, a small rise on the Eastern Front that witnessed 30 exchanges of control over 18 months of intense fighting.
-Ryu initially had reservations about taking on horror or war films, fearing that the production process would be consumed by unsettling thoughts.
-Thus, she hesitated in accepting the project.
-When Ryu Seong-hui received the proposal and saw real aerial photographs depicting the aftermath of war on Aerok Hill, including areas that were won and lost, she was deeply moved.
-The imagery, resembling apples with worm-eaten parts and the weathered hands of a grandmother, brought her to tears.
-This powerful visual convinced Ryu to accept the offer."The terrain shown in the file photo did not have a straight traffic pattern like in foreign war movies.
-After fighting dozens of battles on one hill, it seemed like the ground had been beaten and tangled countless times.
-Compared to battles such as street fighting, it made us imagine the essential image of war strongly.
-Even when I was thinking of the concept, I thought about the terrain like the palm of an grandmother and the scene of hell that takes place there."At first, Ryu and the team considered filming in Jeonju.
-However, they eventually chose the foot of Baegam Mountain in Hamyang, South Gyeongsang Province to shoot the Aerok Hill Battle scene.
-In April 2009, a forest fire broke out on the 7th ridge of Baegam Mountain, burning around 25 hectares of forest.
-The aftermath of the fire unintentionally made the mountains look similar to the highlands shown in the documentary photos of Aerok Hill.
-The trees were severely damaged, making the land appear barren and desolate, just like the highlands during the Korean War that endured heavy grenade and artillery attacks.
+Ryu and Cinematographer Kim Woo-hyung, who previously collaborated on the melodrama Late Autumn, teamed up again for Jang Hoon's war film The Front Line (2011).
+This marked Ryu's first collaboration with Director Jang.
+The film, also known as "Battle of Highlands," is set during the 1953 ceasefire of the Korean War and delves into lesser-known aspects of the conflict.
+It focuses on Aerok Hill, a small rise on the Eastern Front that saw 30 exchanges of control over 18 months of intense fighting.

-The art team faced a different challenge when compared to building sets.
-They had to directly work with the rough and difficult terrain. made the bold decision to sculpt the land itself.
-Even though the barren land didn't offer any relief, they persevered and reshaped the soil to create the desired landscapes.
-Ryu wanted to create a sense of sublimity and tragedy by drawing inspiration from the mountain's contours.
-This brave task involved accepting the demanding and difficult work while also finding the beauty in it.
-Ryu strives to find the right balance between being daring and refined in her creative projects.
+Ryu initially had reservations about taking on horror or war films, fearing that the production would be filled with disturbing thoughts.
+However, she was moved to tears upon seeing real aerial photographs depicting the aftermath of war on Aerok Hill, which convinced her to accept the offer."The terrain shown in the file photo did not exhibit a clear traffic pattern like those in foreign war movies.
+After enduring numerous battles on one hill, it appeared as though the ground had been beaten and tangled countless times.
+Compared to urban battles, this image strongly suggests the essence of war.
+While conceptualizing, I envisioned the terrain as akin to a grandmother's palm, alongside the hellish scenes that unfolded there."

-The Front Line strives to harmonize two contrasting perspectives: capturing the grim reality of the destructive effects of artillery shells; or finding a sense of appreciation when observing the war from a distance after it had ended.
+The Front Line strives to harmonize two contrasting perspectives: depicting the harsh reality of artillery shell destruction and exploring themes of post-war reflection.
+For the Aerok Hill Battle scene, Ryu and the team initially planned to film in Jeonju but ultimately chose the foot of Baegam Mountain in Hamyang, South Gyeongsang Province.
+A forest fire in April 2009 unintentionally altered the landscape to resemble the war-torn highlands.
+The damaged trees rendered the land barren and desolate, mirroring the highlands during the Korean War, which experienced heavy grenade and artillery attacks.
+Ryu aimed to evoke a sense of sublimity and tragedy by drawing inspiration from the mountain's contours.
+The art team faced challenges distinct from traditional set building, opting to sculpt the land itself and work with difficult terrain while acknowledging its inherent beauty.
+Despite the harsh conditions, they reshaped the soil to create the desired landscapes.